 Good Governance / ACTION SEE – Accountability, Technology and Institutional Openness Network in SEE / Publishing

-Openness of courts and public prosecution offices in the region is on unsatisfactory level, the research on the level of openness of judicial bodies in the region, conducted in six countries within the framework of the project ACTION SEE – Accountability, Technology and Institutional Openness Network in Southeastern Europe, implemented by Metamorphosis Foundation for internet and society, has shown.
+Openness of courts and public prosecution offices in the region is at unsatisfactory level, the research on the level of openness of judicial bodies in the region, conducted in six countries within the framework of the project ACTION SEE – Accountability, Technology and Institutional Openness Network in Southeastern Europe, implemented by Metamorphosis Foundation for internet and society, has shown.

 On average, courts in the region have a score of 48% under the indicators on openness, whilst the public prosecution offices have a score of 40%.
-Courts and public prosecution offices must have independent position in the system in power and in their work, they must adhere to the basic principles: impartiality, accountability, efficiency and transparency.
+Courts and public prosecution offices must have an independent position in the system in power and in their work, they must adhere to the basic principles: impartiality, accountability, efficiency and transparency.

 Courts’ transparency is an element of high importance which contributes to judiciary’s independence, and the transparency in terms of performance of courts and publicity of court proceedings can contribute to increased citizens’ confidence in the judiciary.